Special Education Programs

 - daily, weekly, and monthly rewards.

-For information about the ARTS Academy, contact the PPS Department.
+For information about the ARTS Academy, contact the Special Education Department at (203) 294-5948

-The I.C.E.-T. Transition Program provides supported vocational experiences which will help increase employment opportunities and further independence.
+The WTA provides supported vocational experiences which will help increase employment opportunities and further independence.

 - To help students generalize appropriate attitudes and behaviors necessary for successful transitions into working environments.